-Address: Stoke Newington Church Street
+Stoke Newington Church St, London, UK

-About: This primary school is larger than average, educating 465 children aged 3-11.
+This primary school is larger than average, educating 465 children aged 3-11.
 There are two classes in each year group from Reception to Year 6.
 The proportion of pupils from minority ethnic heritages is well above the national average, as is the proportion for whom English is an additional language.
 The proportion of disabled pupils and those with special educational needs supported by school action is below average.

 Ofsted: Last inspected in December 2012.
 Overall effectiveness: Outstanding

 Inspectors highlighted the 'exceptionally skilled' leadership team and excellent teaching.
 They said: "Pupils are interested and motivated to learn and they make excellent progress.

 "All teachers have high expectations of pupils.
 Their first-rate marking of work and constructive guidance in lessons guide pupils' next steps in learning.